 Where do you write?

-In an office at the top of our house.
-It’s fab up there with the most awesome views of Bath.
-Otis the cat loves it.
-I can’t leave him up there alone as he likes to walk on the computer and I’ve come back to my desk after a break to find whole pages wiped out and replaced by gobbledy gook and a grinning Otis sitting there going, ‘OK, I deleted that rubbish you were writing and did my own version.
+All over the house, I take my laptop with me and sometimes in my office.
+I’m often joined by my cat, Otis.
+I can’t leave him alone as he likes to walk on the computer and I’ve come back to my desk after a break to find whole pages wiped out and replaced by gobbledy gook and a grinning Otis sitting there going, ‘OK, I deleted that rubbish you were writing and did my own version.
 So what do you think of the masterpiece?’

 What’s your favourite TV program?